-After reading through this guide, your nonprofit will be ready to leverage corporate giving to its fullest extent.
-Ready to learn?
+After reading through this resource, your nonprofit will be ready to leverage corporate giving to its fullest extent.
 Let’s get started!

 1. What are the different types of corporate philanthropy?

 In total, there are probably hundreds of ways corporations could give back to nonprofit organizations.
-However, the most common types of corporate philanthropy are matching gifts and volunteer grants.
+However, here are a few of the most common types of corporate philanthropy to consider.

-Companies with matching gift programs will contribute a donation to “match” that of an employee to an eligible nonprofit.
-They’ll make this contribution at a 1:1, 2:1, and sometimes even 3:1 ratio!
+Companies with matching gift programs contribute a donation to “match” that of an employee to an eligible nonprofit.
+They’ll typically make this contribution at a 1:1, 2:1, and sometimes even 3:1 ratio!

 This is the most common form of corporate giving and can be used to maximize the impact of each donation your nonprofit receives.
-After all, if eligible donors don’t request a matched gift, it’s essentially leaving free money on the table.
+If eligible donors don’t request a matched gift, it’s essentially leaving free money on the table.